What is a Globalink Research Internship?

 You are expected to stay in Canada for the full 12-week duration of the research internship.

-We recommend that you arrive two days before your internship begins and leave two days after your internship is finished.
+Mitacs will provide you with supports two days before your internship begins and two days after your internship is finished.

-Depending on your funding arrangement, Mitacs or your country’s funder provides your accommodations and medical insurance for two days before your internship start date and two days after your internship end date.
+Depending on your funding arrangement, Mitacs or your country’s funder reimburses your flight, provides your accommodations stipend and medical insurance for two days before your internship start date and two days after your internship end date.
 Details of your arrangements and actions required will be made available to you after your internship is confirmed, in early 2017.

 What are the expectations and hours of work once I am in Canada?